 My first book of poetry, Event (Salt, 2007) included poems that had won a number of awards, among them, the prestigious Marten Bequest Travelling Scholarship in Poetry (2002-2004), an Academy of American Poets University Prize (2004), and the Australian Book Review Poetry Prize for "Still Life with Cockles and Shells" (2006 – since renamed the Peter Porter Poetry Prize).
 "Openings", which appears in, Interval, was joint winner of the Peter Porter Poetry Prize in 2011.

 Event won the Anne Elder Award for a first book of poetry, and was shortlisted for three other major national prizes: the Victorian Premier’s Literary Awards C.J.
 Dennis Prize, the Queensland Premier’s Literary Awards Judith Wright Calanthe Prize and the Association for the Study of Australian Literature Mary Gilmore Prize.

-Poems from Event and after have appeared in the Best Australian Poems 2006, 2008, 2009 and 2010, and in three anthologies: Contemporary Australian Poetry (eds.
+Poems from Event and Interval (UQP 2018) have appeared in the Best Australian Poems 2006, 2008, 2009, 2010 and 2017, and in three anthologies: Contemporary Australian Poetry (eds.
 Martin Langford, Judith Beveridge, Judy Johnson and David Musgrave, Glebe: Puncher & Wattman, 2016), Thirty Australian Poets (ed.
 Felicity Plunkett, St Lucia: University of Queensland Press, 2011), and Motherlode: Australian Women’s Poetry 1986 – 2008 (eds.
 Jennifer Harrison & Kate Waterhouse, Glebe: Puncher & Wattman, 2009).